-Method Payment Requests - Contact Information

-CALL 1-844-827-2355

-Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays and holidays.)
+Method Medical Payment Requests - Contact Information CALL Summit Health Plan: 1-844-827-2355 Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exceptions of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)

-TTY 711

 Calls to this number are free.

+Method Medical Payment Requests - Contact Information

+ТТҮ Summit Health Plan: 711

+Calls to this number are free.
 This number is available 24 hours a day, seven days a week.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-FAX 1-855-466-7208
+FAX Summit Health Plan: 1-855-466-7208

-Attn: Summit Health Core (HMO-POS)
+Attn: Summit Health Plan, Inc. Medical Claims

 WRITE Summit Health Plan, Inc.

 Attn: Medical Claims

 P.O.
 Box 820070

 Portland OR 97282

 Email: MedicalMedicare@yoursummithealth.com

 WEBSITE www.yoursummithealth.com